 Keep birds out with a chimney cap.

 The best way to deal with birds in the chimney is to keep them out in the first place!
 Your chimney should be outfitted with a caged chimney cap.
-Not only do chimney caps keep water from flowing down the flue of your chimney and causing damage, they also prevent birds and animals from finding their way into your chimney, either by accident or while searching for a nesting spot.
+Not only do chimney caps keep water from flowing down the flue of your chimney and causing damage, they also stop birds and animals from coming into your chimney, either by accident or while searching for nesting spots.

 If you have a bird in your chimney, or if you’d like to keep birds out with a chimney cap, call Fluesbrothers Chimney Service!
-We can help you deal with the aftermath of nesting birds or fit your flue with a chimney cap to prevent birds from entering the chimney.
+We can help you deal with the aftermath of nesting birds or install a chimney cap to prevent birds from entering the chimney.